Our Nebraska divorce lawyers at Hathaway Law Group P.C. L.L.O can help you determine which kind of divorce is best for you. Give us a call today.

 An uncontested divorce is when a couple can come to an agreement about all the issues that pertain to their divorce.
 This includes:

 This type of divorce is generally faster and more amicable than other forms of divorce.
 As both you and your spouse agree, there are no issues to litigate, which means your divorce case is kept out of the courtroom.
-It is still highly recommended to have the help of an experienced Omaha divorce lawyer for an uncontested divorce to assure the process is done right.
+It is still highly recommended to have the help of an experienced Nebraska divorce lawyer for an uncontested divorce to assure the process is done right.

 A contested divorce or litigated divorce happens when a couple cannot come to an agreement about all the issues related to their divorce.
 As such, their divorce case will need to be taken to court where a judge will decide how to resolve their divorce matters and finalize the divorce.